microsoft/TemplateStudio/CONTRIBUTING.md

 * [Command Explorer](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommandExplorer) for identifying Visual Studio Menu and Group IDs
 * [Component Diagnostics](https://marketplace.visualstudio.com/items?itemName=PaulHarrington.ComponentDiagnosticsDev17) for checking if the Menu package is registered properly in the Package Manager

-Note: The experimental instance often doesn't recognize changes to the `.vsct` file which can result in the menu not showing up or UI changes not being reflected.
-Uninstalling all versions of the extension and [resetting the experimental instance](#Validating-changes) sometimes helps.
+Note: The Experimental Instance often doesn't recognize changes to the `.vsct` file which can result in the menu not showing up or UI changes not being reflected.
+Uninstalling all versions of the extension and [resetting the Experimental Instance](#Validating-changes) sometimes helps.
 The most reliable way to test menu changes is to build a Release build of the VSIX and install it into the main instance of Visual Studio.

 ## Validating changes

 F5 or start without debugging to launch the extensions in the Visual Studio Experimental Instance and validate changes.
-Once the Experimental Instance is loaded, create a new project and select the appropriate `Template Studio for *` template.
+Once the Experimental Instance is loaded, create a new project and select the appropriate `Template Studio` project template.

 Below is a checklist to follow when validating changes: